DRL-ORA: Distributional Reinforcement Learning with Online Risk Adaption: Methodology: DRL-ORA

 \paragraph{Regret Minimization and Analysis} Given that our loss function is not necessarily convex in the risk parameter $\alpha$, standard online convex optimization algorithms cannot guarantee sublinear regret.
 The EWAF algorithm also fails in this setting, as our goal is to identify a specific risk parameter through continuous optimization rather than updating logit weights over a predefined discrete set.
-The Follow the Perturbed Leader (FTPL) algorithm \cite{agarwal2019learning} achieves sublinear regret complexity $O(T^{1/2})$ for the expected regret $\mathbb{E}[\mathfrak{R}_T]$ when the perturbation $\{\sigma_t\}_{t \geq 0}$ is sampled from an exponential distribution with parameter $\eta$.
+The Follow the Perturbed Leader (FTPL) algorithm \citep{agarwal2019learning} achieves sublinear regret complexity $O(T^{1/2})$ for the expected regret $\mathbb{E}[\mathfrak{R}_T]$ when the perturbation $\{\sigma_t\}_{t \geq 0}$ is sampled from an exponential distribution with parameter $\eta$.
 Theorem 4 demonstrates that a proper discretization of $\mathcal{A}$ into a finite set $\mathcal{A}' \subseteq \mathcal{A}$, combined with grid search over $\mathcal{A}'$, can efficiently solve the offline oracle problem while preserving the $O(T^{1/2})$ expected regret complexity.
-This method is particularly suitable when gradient or subgradient information is difficult to obtain.
+This method is particularly suitable when gradient or subgradient information is difficult to obtain. \begin{theorem} For an arbitrarily small $\epsilon>0$, the set $\mathcal{A}$ can be properly discretized as $\mathcal{A}^{\prime}$, such that the Hausdorff distance between the two sets, i.e., In addition, by choosing $\epsilon = O(T^{-1/2})$, {{Algorithm 1}} can achieve $O(T^{1/2})$ expected regret complexity. \end{theorem}